Cohomological invariants of the stack of hyperelliptic curves of odd genus: Introduction

-What enables us to extend the computations of Pirisi for the stack $\Hcal_3$ to the stacks $\Hcal_g$, where $g$ is any odd integer, is the notion of $\GLt$-counterpart of a $\PGLt$-scheme, first introduced in \cite{Dil}: \begin{df-no-num} Let $X$ be a scheme of finite type over a field, endowed with a $\PGLt$-action.
-Then a $\GLt$-counterpart of $X$ is a scheme $Y$ endowed with an action of $\GLt$ such that $[Y/\GLt]\simeq [X/\PGLt]$. \end{df-no-num} If $Y$ is a $\GLt$-counterpart of a $\PGLt$-scheme, it follows almost immediately that
+This action descends to a well defined action of $\PGLt$ on the same scheme.
+Let $\Delta_{1,2n}\subset\PP(1,2n)$ be the closed, $\PGLt$-invariant subscheme parametrising singular forms.
+Then, to extend the results of Pirisi on $\Inv(\Hcal_3)$, it is enough to prove the following: \begin{kl-no-num} Let $n\geq 1$ be an integer and let $k_0$ be an algebraically closed field of characteristic $\neq 2$.
+Let $i:\Delta_{1,2n}\hookrightarrow\PP(1,2n)$ be the inclusion of the subscheme of singular forms into the projective space of binary forms of degree $2n$ over $k_0$.
+Then the pushforward homomorphism:

-The main obstruction to extend the results obtained by Pirisi from the genus $3$ case to the general case consists in proving that a certain morphism of $\PGLt$-equivariant Chow groups with coefficient is zero.
-More precisely, if $\PP(1,2n)$ denotes the projective space of binary forms of degree $2n$, endowed with the $\PGLt$-action
+between equivariant Chow groups with coefficients in $\Het:=\oplus_i H^i_{\'{e}t}(-,\mu_2^{\otimes i})$ vanishes. \end{kl-no-num} What enables us to to prove the key lemma is the notion of $\GLt$-counterpart of a $\PGLt$-scheme: \begin{df-no-num}\cite{Dil}*{def.
+1.1} Let $X$ be a scheme of finite type over a field, endowed with a $\PGLt$-action.
+Then a $\GLt$-counterpart of $X$ is a scheme $Y$ endowed with an action of $\GLt$ such that $[Y/\GLt]\simeq [X/\PGLt]$. \end{df-no-num} If $Y$ is a $\GLt$-counterpart of a $\PGLt$-scheme, it follows almost immediately (see \cite{Dil}*{prop.
+1.3}) that